De Finetti's theorem: rate of convergence in Kolmogorov distance: Introduction

-Despite the long history of de Finetti's theorem, the study of the rate of convergence of $\mu_n$ to $\mu$ has been initiated very recently in \cite{MPS}, where some important facts about $\ud_W(\mu_n; \mu)$ has been proved in full generality.
-First, it is shown that the two inequalities
+Despite the long history of the celebrated de Finetti representation theorem, the study of the rate of convergence of $\mu_n$ to $\mu$ has been initiated very recently in the work of Mijoule, Peccati and Swan \cite{MPS}.
+They proved a quantitative version of de Finetti's law of large numbers with respect to the Kantorovich distance (or Wasserstein distance of order $1$) $\ud_W(\nu_1; \nu_2) := \int^1_0 | \ff_1(x) - \ff_2(x) | \ud x$.
+In particular, they showed that for any $n \in \naturals$